vix993/BackEndForProffy/README.md

 ## Motivation

-This repository holds the API for a project called `Proffy`, create during [Next Level Week #2](https://nextlevelweek.com/inscricao/2).
+This repository holds the API for a project called `Proffy`, created during [Next Level Week #2](https://nextlevelweek.com/inscricao/2).
 In this bootcamp, we created a platform in which teachers can promote their services and students can get in contact with them.

 You can run it by cloning the repository.
 Execute the command `npm run knex:migrate` then `npm run start`.